What is Sani-Powder?

 What is the shelf life of Sani-Powder?

 Sani-Powder has a 2-year shelf life from the manufactured date in the dry granular form.
-Once in solution, Sani-Powder should be used within a 30-day period to ensure efficacy. t size, but standard products can normally be shipped within 3-5 business days.
-Special products or container size may take longer.
+Once in solution, Sani-Powder should be used within a 30-day period to ensure efficacy.
+Standard products can normally be shipped locally within 2-3 business days.
+Expect 3-5 business days while shipping to the continental U.S.

 Can I drink Sani-Powder?